Blog • Understanding Publishing

 A hybrid publisher’s editorial and design departments might have solid standards, but without the marketing might of a larger company, they tend to struggle to secure publicity.
 Like a self-publishing author, you might end up having to take the lead when it comes to generating sales.

 The problem here is that hybrid published books are much harder to market.
 Compared to self-publishing, hybrid-published authors don’t earn enough on sales to be able to run ads or invest money into marketing.
-Meanwhile the publisher also has limited resources put towards marketing purposes.
+Meanwhile, the publisher also has limited resources for marketing purposes.
 Unlike traditional publishers, hybrid presses “only” make 50% on sales, so they have little incentive to boost sales, and tend to have smaller budgets in general.
-As a result, what hybrid presses do to survive is gradually increase production costs, resulting in an unsustainable publishing model which ends up hurting authors.
+As a result, what hybrid presses do to survive is gradually increase production costs, resulting in an unsustainable publishing model that ends up hurting authors.

-If you’re willing to learn about the basics of book marketing (and put them into action), you might find that you can reach a wider audience than if you rely on a hybrid publisher’s marketing department.
+If you’re willing to learn about the basics of book marketing (and put them into action), you might find that you can reach a wider audience than a hybrid publisher’s marketing department.